Archie McCafferty

-Archie McCafferty is a Scottish born Australian serial killer.
+Archibald Beattie McCafferty (1949–2024) was a Scottish-born Australian serial killer.
 He was described as the Australian Charles Manson.
 Archie McCafferty was born in Scotland and emigrated to Australia when he was 10.

-Murder Spree

 In 1973, while living in Australia, McCafferty murdered 3 people, claiming his dead baby son told him to murder people.
 In 1974, he was imprisoned in Tamworth Correctional Centre and while in prison he murdered an inmate.

-Deportation

 In 1997 McCafferty was deported to Scotland.
+He died from a fall in 2024, at the age of 74.
+At the time, he was suffering from COVID-19, COPD, pneumonia and acute kidney failure.
+News of his death went unreported until July 2025.